The transition to retirement

 Many leave succession planning for businesses on the shelf for far too long.
 Others wait for a health problem or a pink slip or goodbye package to force a change.
 They deny, procrastinate, or just refuse to do anything about preparing for that possibility that is often associated with over-the-hill, or first nail in the coffin negative thinking.
 Retirement is sometimes associated with everything that we do not want to face like change or mortality.

 A better approach would be to think of it as lifestyle planning.
-Often the pattern is saving, building, pouring all hard won resources into creating a lifestyle rather than enjoying it.
+Often the pattern is saving, building, pouring all hard-won resources into creating a lifestyle rather than enjoying it.
 Maybe it is time to live differently.
-If what you do is who you are and if you love what you are doing and feel it is important to carry on, by all means do so.
-However, if you do not, consider making some changes to improve quality of life.
+If what you do is who you are and if you love what you are doing and feel it is important to carry on, by all means, do so.
+However, if you do not, consider making some changes to improve the quality of life.
 What do you want your future to look like?
 Do you have a retirement vision

 TAKIN’ CARE OF BUSYNESS

 “I’m really busy” is often the reply to the “How are you?” question.
 This is often said with a hint to pride or desperation.
 Working at a frenetic pace becomes reality and not having that leaves many anxious and even guilty.
 Busyness becomes the addiction and facing its absence is too scary to even contemplate.
 In ‘The Busy Trap’ printed in the New York Times comes the line, “Our frantic days are really just a hedge against our emptiness.”

 I talk to those planning retirement in the next few years who dread feeling useless, trivial, meaningless, and lost.
 Then start now seeding the garden of that retirement so that there is a harvest waiting.
 Get looking around now.